 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

-I’m about to date myself here, but when I was a teenager, everybody knew how to write a check.
+I am dating myself here, but when I was a teenager, everybody knew how to write a check.
 In fact, I used to carry my checkbook everywhere I went.
-Now, this was obviously a few years ago – or, as my 7-year old says, way back in the 19s! – so I’m clearly old.
+This was obviously a few years ago – or, as my 7-kids say, way back in the 19s! – so I’m clearly old.
 At the time, though, I filled out a check for almost every purchase I made.

-Then came things like debit cards, online bill pay, and quick pay programs.
-These new technologies made filling out a check a relic of the past.
-With that said, there are still certain situations where using a personal check may be your best payment option, which makes knowing how to write a check an important skill to have.
+Then came things like debit cards, online bill pay, and Venmo.
+These new technologies quickly made filling out a check a relic of the past.
+With that said, there are still certain situations where using a personal check may be your best payment option – which makes knowing how to write a check an important skill to have.

 Maybe you’ve never learned how to write a check.
 Maybe your check writing skills are a little rusty.
 Either way, we’re here to help.

 In this piece, we’ll teach you how to fill out a check the right way.
 We’ll also explain the different parts of a check, teach you how to record a payment in your check register, and cover some situations where writing a personal check may be beneficial for you.
 Let’s get started!

 How to Write a Check in 6 Simple Steps

 To help you learn how to fill out a check, we’ve included both written instructions and visual aids for each step.

 Let’s start by looking at the image of the check below.
 This is how a typical blank check looks.
 We’ve taken the liberty of adding numbers to each section of the check, and those numbers correspond with each step we outline in the process.